Amanda H. Klein PhD

 • Provide input for T32 Program. he Johns Hopkins School of Medicine offers a postdoctoral training program for both basic science and clinical researchers interested developing an academic career in pain research.
 Candidates must obtain their doctoral degree (MD, PHD, PSYD, DDS, etc.) prior to starting the fellowship.
 The training program is intended to develop postdoctoral trainees’ skills to become independent investigators in the interdisciplinary field of biobehavioral pain research.
 Candidates with some background in neuroscience or pain with evidence of commitment to a research career are preferred.
 The training program (1-2 years) incorporates coursework, mentored research experiences, an individual integrated research project, seminars, and exposure to professional development skills, including grant proposal and manuscript writing.
 In rare cases a third year may be possible.
 The overarching goal of the postdoctoral program is to prepare the next generation of innovative research leaders to work cooperatively within an interdisciplinary team to address the complex problem of pain.
 This program is supported by an NIH NINDS T32 training grant.; Johns Hopkins University T32 Pain Research Advisory Committee (2024–present)

-• PMY Graduate Group - Member; Graduate Education Committee Meeting (2024–present)
+• PMY Graduate Group - Member.
+Meet at least twice per year.; Graduate Education Committee Meetings (2024–present)

 • Discuss membership and participation across 6,000 members around the world; Membership and Chapters Committee - International Association for the Study of Pain (2024–present)